Alim0901/OrangeHrmUI-Automation/README.md

 This framework is built using Java 17 and is compatible with Java 17 or later versions.
 ## 📁 Project Structure

-- `src/test/java` - Step definitions, pages, utils, TestSuite
+- `src/test/java` - Step definitions, pages, utils, runner.TestSuite
 - `src/test/resources` - Feature files, config, test data
 - `pom.xml` - Maven dependencies and plugins